-Earlier this year we related the story of Mary McPherson and her cousin Dolores Washington-Fleming who discovered a common connection through Peter Edward Williams.
-Mary is a descendant of his wife, and Dolores descends through a different mother: an enslaved woman held by Peter.
+Awhile back, The Ledger reported the story of Mary McPherson and her cousin Dolores Washington-Fleming, who discovered a common connection through Peter Edward Williams.
+Mary descends through through Peter’s wife, and Dolores descends through a different mother: an enslaved woman held by Peter.

-As word spreads of the power of DNA testing to reveal the secrets of the past, many adoptees are flocking to genetic genealogy testing companies with the intention of filling the empty seats at their holiday tables.
+Adoptees continue to flock to genetic genealogy testing companies with the intention of filling the empty seats at their holiday tables.
 The New York Times reported a touching story of Khrys Vaughan who felt her identity crumble when she found out she was adopted.
-Turning to DNA testing she was able to connect with cousins and feel a biological connection she didn’t know she had been missing.
+Turning to DNA testing, she was able to connect with cousins and feel a biological connection she didn’t know she had been missing.
 Even though she still has many open seats at her table, she felt that filling even one meant that she was no longer biologically adrift, but could now look at someone and say, “This is my family.”

-A similar story broke recently out of California.
+A similar story came out of California.
 Just days old, Jen Chervin was found outside a hospital in Yuba City, CA. That was 40 years ago.
 But this year, Jen used the power of the genetic genealogy database in combination with some serious genealogy work to find her parents.
 While neither is in a position to openly embrace her as a daughter at this time in their lives, Jen now has a name card to place at seats of honor around her holiday table, all thanks to a simple saliva test.
 (Here’s how adoptees can get started with DNA testing.)

-This has been a landmark year in my own family.
-In one seeming miracle after another, I have added the names of maternal grandparents and great grandparents to my family tree as DNA testing has helped my mom fill in some of the missing pieces in her life.
-We have had a true Texas welcome from some of her paternal second cousins, and an outpouring of kindness from a maternal second cousin.
-While our place cards for mother and father are only tentatively penciled in, I know as I look around our genetic holiday table, I am excited about the new faces I see and I can’t wait to learn more.
+In my own family, by virtue of one seeming miracle after another, I have added the names of maternal grandparents and great grandparents to my family tree as DNA testing has helped my mom fill in some of the missing pieces in her life.
+We received a true Texas welcome from some of her paternal second cousins, and an outpouring of kindness from a maternal second cousin.
+Place cards for extended relatives are gradually being filled in at my genetic holiday table.
+I am excited about the new faces and names and I can’t wait to learn more.